systemctl(1) - phpMan

 kexec

 Shut down and reboot the system via kexec.
-This is mostly
+This is equivalent to

 switch-root ROOT [INIT]